 - The copy (we’ll cover this in the next section!)

-To start, create a couple of different images that you want to try.
-Set up your first test ad (the “A” version) with the targeting, bid, budget, and pacing that you intend to use for all of your tests.
-To easily set up your “B” version, you can copy the “A” version.
-On the “Manage Ads” page, click Select Action next to the “A” test ad and click Copy Ad from the dropdown:
+To start, create a couple of different images you want to try.
+Set up your first test ad (the “A” version) with the targeting, bid, budget, and pacing you intend to use for all your tests.

 This will create a new ad with all the same setup details as the original.
 Then, you can upload your alternate image into the new campaign.
 Don’t forget to change the name of your ad, too!
 Each test should have a descriptive name that allows you to quickly distinguish them from each other in your dashboard.

-You can repeat this “copy and edit” process as many times as you need — as long as you only change the image in each version, you can run as many different test versions at once as you want!
+You can repeat this copy and edit process as many times as you need — as long as you only change the image in each version, you can run as many different test versions at once as you want!
 When you’re done, you should have multiple test ads that are alike in every way but the image.

 If this is your first round of testing, you may want to start by testing the biggest differences first (such as using two completely different images) — you’ll have a chance to do more fine-tuned testing later.
-This will ensure that you’re focusing on your most successful image rather than spending time on the details of an image that, on the whole, isn’t as effective for your campaign.
-For example, you might run a first round with two images that have significant differences, like the two below:
+This will ensure that you’re focusing on your most successful image rather than spending time testing the details of an image that, as a whole, isn’t as effective for your campaign.

 After determining which of these two is more successful, you could then move on to testing smaller changes in the winning image — such as font, background and button colors, and button copy or placement.

-Since you’re using identical targeting and bids for each of your image test campaigns, you can attribute the different levels of engagement that you see on each of these ads to the only element that varies between them: the image.
-Your CTR (click-through rate) is a good indication of how appealing your ad is to your audience, as it captures what percentage of them were driven to click!
+Since you’re using identical targeting and bids for each of your image test campaigns, you can attribute the different levels of engagement you see on each of these ads to the only element that varies between them: the image.
+Your CTR (click-through rate) is a good indication of how appealing your ad is to your audience, as it captures what percentage of them were driven to click.

 Now you can use the highest-performing ad images in further rounds of testing!